jozapa/chatbot-sesameHR/README.md

 2. Create a `.env` in the `src` folder with the `OPENAI_API_KEY = "" `

-2. Build the docker Image:
+3. In the root folder, build the docker Image:
    ```bash
    docker build -t sesamebot .
    ```